fbpx Girls Education Collaborative

 The Power of Collaboration

-At the invitation of the Immaculate Heart Sisters of Africa, a Tanzanian community of nuns, GEC became an integral partner in the building, launching, and growing of the Kitenga Secondary School for Girls.
+At the invitation of the Immaculate Heart Sisters of Africa (IHSA) — a Tanzanian community of nuns — GEC became an integral partner in the building, launching, and growing of the Kitenga Girls Secondary School.

-In the far northwest corner of Tanzania is Kitenga Village: dirt roads and pathways, distant markets, no running water or electricity; limited schools and health care; a land deforested from cutting wood for cooking; and unconsciously high rates of disease, malnutrition, and mortality – this is life’s fabric for the 7,000 residents.
-It’s a hard life, and especially so for girls and women as the destructive cultural traditions of female genital cutting and the bartering of female children into marriage remain prevalent.
+In the far northwest corner of Tanzania is Kitenga Village: dirt roads and pathways, distant markets, no running water or electricity; limited schools and health care; a land deforested from cutting wood for cooking; and shockingly high rates of disease, malnutrition, and mortality — this is life’s fabric for 7,000 residents here.
+It’s a hard life, and especially so for girls and women, as the destructive cultural traditions of female genital mutilation (FGM) and the bartering of female children into marriage remain prevalent.

-The Kitenga Secondary School for Girls (KSSG) was GEC’s first partnership with the intent to support, enhance, and accelerate the work and vision already being generated by the school’s founders, the Immaculate Heart Sisters of Africa.
-By securing more than $2.5M in financial support and providing planning expertise and thought partnership, GEC became an integral part of transforming the lives of girls in Tanzania.
+The Kitenga Girls Secondary School (KGSS) was GEC’s first partnership with the intent to support, enhance, and accelerate the work and vision already underway by the school’s founders, the Immaculate Heart Sisters of Africa (IHSA).
+By securing more than $2.5M in financial support and providing requested planning expertise and thought partnership, GEC became an integral part of transforming the lives of girls in northern Tanzania.

 Partnership Bears Fruit

-Through deep partnership and collaboration, and over the course of five years of hard work by all, the Kitenga Secondary School for Girls was opened in January 2017.
-Today, there are over 200 girls on campus finding new pathways for themselves and three classes have graduated.
-At full vision, the school will educate and nurture up to 500 adolescent girls.
+Through deep partnership and collaboration, and over the course of five years of hard work by all, the Kitenga Girls Secondary School was opened in January 2017.
+Today, four classes have already graduated and there are 230 girls on campus finding new pathways for themselves.
+At full vision, the school will educate and nurture more than 300 adolescent girls.

 The school is making a difference in girls’ lives.
 To date, 100% of Kitenga graduates have continued on in their education in a country where only 13% of girls do.